Charlotte Tilbury Beauty: Motorsport sponsorship

-In February 2024, Charlotte Tilbury Beauty signed a partnership with F1 Academy, an all-female Formula 4-level racing series founded by Formula One aimed to focus on developing and preparing young female drivers to progress to higher levels of competition.
-Charlotte Tilbury Beauty will also support Lola Lovinfosse for the 2024 F1 Academy season.
-The partnership was extended to 2025 which includes the Charlotte Tilbury Scholarship to support one girl’s participation in the 2026 British Indoor Karting Championship (Level 2).
-Charlotte Tilbury Beauty will also support Chloe Chong for the 2025 season.
+In February 2024, Charlotte Tilbury Beauty signed a partnership with F1 Academy, an all-female Formula 4-level racing series founded by Formula One, to develop and prepare young female drivers for higher levels of competition.
+Charlotte Tilbury Beauty also supported Lola Lovinfosse for the 2024 F1 Academy season.
+The partnership was extended to 2025 which included the Charlotte Tilbury Scholarship to support one girl’s participation in the 2026 British Indoor Karting Championship (Level 2).
+Charlotte Tilbury Beauty also supported Chloe Chong for the 2025 season.

-Popular products

-Since its debut, the brand’s product offerings have expanded substantially.
-As of March 2025, the range includes over 500 items globally, including cosmetics, skincare, and fragrance.

 Awards

 In 2014, Charlotte Tilbury Beauty Ltd won a Walpole Award for Emerging British Luxury Brand.
 In 2017, Charlotte Tilbury Beauty won the Indy Brand Beauty Award by CEW.
 In 2019, two of Charlotte Tilbury Beauty Ltd's products won Vogue Beauty Awards.